Akashic101/blog/src/blog/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python.md

 <img src="https://raw.githubusercontent.com/Akashic101/8.-Martinslauf-Paderborn/refs/heads/master/results/circular_bar_women.png" alt="A circular bar-plot of all women showing their age-group" width=300>
 </div>

-This graph nicely shows how most runners where in the younger phase of their life with just three classes (MHK/M30/M45) making up 249/405 (61,48 %) of all male runners.
+This graph nicely shows how most runners were in the younger phase of their lives, with just three classes (MHK/M30/M45) making up 249/405 (61,48 %) of all male runners.

-There where only four age-groups who only had a single participant, that being M70, M75, W65 and WJ U14 (Women under 14), their times will be easily visible in the next graph.
+There were only four age-groups that had a single participant, namely M70, M75, W65 and WJ U14 (Women under 14).
+Their times will be easily visible in the next graph.

 ### Box Plot